Layer 2 VPN

 What Is EVPN

 EVPN operates with the same principles and operational experiences as Layer 3 VPNs, such as MP-BGP, route targets (RT), and route distinguishers (RD).
-EVPN takes BGP, puts a Layer 2 address in it, and advertises as if they were Layer 3 destinations with an MPLS rewrite or MPLS tag as the rewritten header or as the next hop.
+EVPN takes BGP, puts a Layer 2 address in it, and advertises as if it were a Layer 3 destination with an MPLS rewrite or MPLS tag as the rewritten header or as the next hop.

 It enables the routing of Layer 2 addresses through MP-BGP.
 Instead of encapsulating an Ethernet frame in IPv4, a MAC address with MPLS tags is sent across the core.

-The MPLS core is swapping labels as usual and thinks it is another IPv4 packet.
-It is conceptually similar to IPv6 transportation across an IPv4 LDP core, a feature known as 6PE.
+The MPLS core swaps labels as usual and thinks it is another IPv4 packet.
+This is conceptually similar to IPv6 transportation across an IPv4 LDP core, a feature known as 6PE.

 what is evpn